 Staff should be encouraged at this early stage to contact their trade union/ professional association for support and advice.
-They should also be reminded of the availability of Employee Support who can be contacted on 0800 030 5182 (freephone) or 0161 836 9498 (calls will be charged), or via http://extra.hants.gov.uk/employee/policy-guidance/occupational-health/employeesupport
+They should also be reminded of the availability of Zurich's Employee Support 24 hour confidential line who can be contacted on the insurance company's number, 0117 934 2116; colleagues would then select the option needed from there.

-Step 2:In a restructure that is likely to result in a reduction in staffing, the manager must at the earliest possible opportunity seek thoughts and ideas from staff on solutions which may avoid the need to make any redundancies.
-Such solutions are known as 'voluntary solutions'.Staff may not volunteer to be made redundant and managers must not consider this as an option.Where, after obtaining advice from their representative, an employee opts to explore employment opportunities elsewhere, the manager must contact headteachers of schools in the geographical area identified by the employee.
+Step 2:In a restructure that is likely to result in a reduction in staffing, the manager must at the earliest possible opportunity seek thoughts and ideas from staff on

+Seeking voluntary solutions solutions which may avoid the need to make any redundancies.
+Such solutions are known as 'voluntary solutions'.
+Staff may not volunteer to be made redundant and managers must not consider this as an option.
+Where, after obtaining advice from their representative, an employee opts to explore employment opportunities elsewhere, the manager must contact headteachers of schools in the geographical area identified by the employee.
 The purpose is to urge those schools to give the employee priority consideration for suitable posts.
 The manager must continue to consider voluntary solutions from staff throughout the process.